jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Encounter-UEC.page.md

 ### Overview
 The [Encounter-UEC](https://www.hl7.org/fhir/r4/encounter.html) resource is used to describe a patient’s attendance at a healthcare facility for Urgent and Emergency Care.

-The {{page-title}} profile is derived from the [NHS Wales Encounter Profile]({{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Encounter.page.md}}) and is therefore listed as experimental.
+The {{page-title}} profile is derived from the {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Encounter.page.md, text: NHS Wales Encounter Profile}} and is therefore listed as experimental.
 It defines additional rules for use within Urgent and Emergency Care uses in health and care organisations in Wales.

 Refer to [Digital Health and Care Wales Welsh Emergency Care Data Set User Guide v0.1](https://dhcw.nhs.wales/data/information-standards/data-standards/data-standards-files/20250123-wecds-user-guide-v1-00-final-published-pdf/) for additional guidance.